Dwyane Wade & Gabrielle Union Celebrate 16 Years Of NBA At Star-Studded Miami Party

-Dwyane Wade will play his final NBA basketball game after a 16-years-long career this week, and his closest friends are sending him out in style.
-On Monday evening, the Miami Heat point guard and his wife, Gabrielle Union, attended an epic bash at the Prime 112 steakhouse in Miami Beach in celebration of Wade’s retirement.
-Famous rappers like Meek Mill and Rick Ross came together with basketball players like Jimmy Butler and Chris Boch to honor their friend, according to TMZ.
+Dwyane Wade will play his final NBA basketball game after a 16-year career this week, and his closest friends are sending him out in style.
+On Monday evening, the Miami Heat point guard and his wife, Gabrielle Union, attended an epic bash at Prime 112 steakhouse in Miami Beach in celebration of Wade’s retirement.
+Famous rappers like Meek Mill and Rick Ross came together with basketball players Jimmy Butler and Chris Boch to honor their friend, according to TMZ.

 Photos from the evening show guests dressed in all white as they posed in front of a shimmering silver backdrop.
-Wade arrived at the party wearing a white suit with a white collared shirt, while Union donned a tight-fitting one-shouldered white dress.
+Wade arrived at the party wearing a white suit with a white collared shirt, while Union donned a tight-fitting, one-shouldered white dress.
 Signs posted around the steakhouse bore the phrase “One Last Dance” over the number 16.

 Other family in attendance included Wade’s parents, Jolinda Wade and Dwyane Wade Sr.; Wade’s 11-year-old son Zion; and Wade’s sister Danielle Wade.
 In addition, friends Fat Joe, Lorena Cartagena, Tim Hardaway, Pat Riley, Bobby Metelus, Nikki Sapp Spoelstra, and Erik Spoelstra joined the fun.